schollii/pypubsub/docs/usage/usage_advanced_maintain.rst

 value for arg1)?
 Or what if per chance listener2 gets subscribed first (could happen if both are subscribed in different modules whose load order changes)?

-The only way to not depend on the order of subscription of listeners is to use *Topic definition providers* (TDP).
+There are two ways to go about this:

+- Call ``pub.getDefaultTopicMgr().newTopic()`` to explicitly create the topic; this must happen before any listener subscribes to it
+- Use one or more *Topic definition providers* (TDP).
 This is described below.

 Topic Definition Providers